Exchange Ilford: Stores

-Other major stores within Exchange Ilford include Next, WH Smith, New Look, Sports Direct, Burger King, Ryman, Poundland, Peacocks, The Body Shop, and GAME.
-More stores are located just outside the Exchange, including an Argos, Waterstones and the recently opened Primark.
+Other major stores within Exchange Ilford include Next, WH Smith, New Look, Sports Direct, Burger King, Ryman, Poundland, Peacocks and The Body Shop.
+More stores are located just outside the Exchange, including an Argos, Waterstones and Primark.

 Structure

-It trades from three levels of retail, though its architectural design layout has resulted in the lower floor of retail being separated into two parts, meaning customers wishing to access both parts of the lower level have to travel between the sections via the middle level.
+The centre trades from three levels of retail, though its architectural design means the lower mall is not directly accessible from the High Road, and customers need to use the middle level to travel the full length of the mall.
 There is also an upper level of retail and food court facilities accessed from the middle level.
 Transit between levels is via a series of lifts, stairs and escalators within the Mall; in addition, some stores trade from two or more levels of the mall.